God of War (2018 video game): Soundtrack

 The first theme composed for the game was "Memories of Mother".
-McCreary said the theme itself was not originally for Atreus' mother Faye but was for Kratos himself.
-His initial sketches were different variations of this melancholy tune.
-After the game had gone into full production, McCreary and the development team realized it was "too sad and lyrical to represent Kratos."
+McCreary said the theme itself was not originally for Atreus's mother Faye, but for Kratos himself.
+His initial drafts were different variations of this melancholy tune.
+After the game had gone into full production, McCreary and the development team realized it was "too sad and lyrical to represent Kratos".
 McCreary stepped away from this theme and focused on writing a new one, or what he called the Kratos Theme, which he felt was more representative of the character: "masculine, relentless, and badass".
 He spent several months working with Barlog, Scaturro, Leary, Sony music director Chuck Doud, and the rest of the development team to make this new theme.
-McCreary described it as "arguably one of my most structurally satisfying and catchy melodies."
-After further scoring, McCreary realized that Faye would require a theme, and his original one was "exactly [what] I needed."
-This melody was woven throughout several scenes and is featured as prominently in the game as Kratos' theme.
+McCreary described it as "arguably one of my most structurally satisfying and catchy melodies".
+After further scoring, McCreary realized that Faye would require a theme, and his original one was "exactly [what] I needed".
+This melody was woven throughout several scenes and is featured as prominently in the game as Kratos's theme.
 The three-note Kratos theme is most obviously heard in the title track, "God of War".

 When it was decided that God of War would be revealed at E3 2016, Sony wanted McCreary to perform his original score with a live orchestra at the press conference.
 McCreary opened the show with the new main theme before the unveiling of God of War and performed the gameplay demo's music live during the presentation.
 On January 13, 2017, a live recording from E3 2016 of God of War's overture was released for a limited time free of charge.
 Barlog released the overture as a thank you to fans for God of War's E3 2016 trailer reaching fifteen million views on YouTube.